jjloomis/wordpress-basics/README.md

 ## About

-WordPress Basics.
-Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.
+WordPress: Site Setup and Maintenance for Journalism, Advertising, and Media Studies students at UW-Milwaukee.

 ## Credits